A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: Contrast Enhancement

+We search for a contrast enhanced (corrected) $\sigmaCE$, such that the values $\sigma(z)$ are stretched or damped according to the resulting error in CGO sinogram.
+We utilize a two parameter model and consider values greater and lower 1 independently, where 1 is the value near the boundary.
+For that let

-denote the difference between the conductivity after AT flow and the constant 1 (the value near the boundary).
-Recall the {\em a priori} constants $c$ and $C$ known to bound the conductivity $0<c<\sigma(z)<C$.
+denote the difference between the conductivity after AT flow and the constant 1.
+Recall the {\em a priori} constants $c$ and $C$ known to bound the conductivity $0 < c\leq \sigma(z)<C$.
 In practice, such ballpark bounds are readily available.
-For example, in chest imaging, using an applied current with frequency 100 kHz, internal conductivites range from around $0.02$ Siemens/meter (e.g. fat) to $0.71$ Siemens/meter (e.g. heart tissue) \cite{INCR}.
+For example, in chest imaging, using an applied current with frequency 100 kHz, internal conductivities range from around $0.02$ Siemens/meter (e.g. fat) to $0.71$ Siemens/meter (e.g. heart tissue) \cite{INCR}.

 Denote by $m$ and $M$ the following minimum and maximum values